 You may look at the way your child behaves and believe that you need to get them under control before things get worse.
 But before you do that, I encourage you to read my post Parental Control – Real or Illusion.
 You may find that getting them under control is more about tweaking their environment and understanding their motivations than bringing the hammer down.

 “This post contains affiliate links, which means we make a small commission from your purchases.
 This does not cost you anything but helps us run and upkeep our website.
 Please, click here to view our affiliate disclosure policy.
 Thank you. “

-Those days are also the most tempting for us to use the “tried and true” methods of parenting like yelling, threatening, taking toys away, etc. No one comes out feeling good in those moments.
+Those days are also the most tempting for us to use the “tried and true” methods of parenting like yelling, threatening, taking toys away, etc. And those techniques are used out of desperation, not because they actually work.
+So, no one comes out feeling good in those moments.
 And I know all parents go through days like that.
 It’s normal but absolutely not a productive way of dealing with a 3 year old.

 So how do we handle our 3 year old?
 Well, we do the best we can.
 We strive to only use positive parenting techniques but sometimes slip up.
 We’re only human and often sleep deprived.

 Naming Emotions and Feelings For Your 3 Year Old

 The number one thing we have always done with him and continue to do is name his feelings for him.
 It’s called emotion coaching.
 And something that I highly recommend every parent to do.
 While your 3 year old’s emotional vocabulary is growing, it won’t be growing without your help.
 So, in order for your child to learn how manage their emotions, they need to be able to identify them first.